 Growing Vegetables in Containers

 In addition to light and care, vegetables need plenty of space, nutrients, and water.
-In order to give the plant the right supply of these things, using a well designed planter makes all the difference.
-In this blog we’ll review the different vegetables needs, recommend a simple but effective setup, and explain how to give your plants the right amount of water and nutrients at the right time.
+In order to give the plant the right supply of these things, using a well-designed planter makes all the difference.
+In this blog, we’ll review different vegetable needs, recommend a simple but effective setup, and explain how to give your plants the right amount of water and nutrients at the right time.

 What’s the best planter for vegetables?